qutang/hexo-theme-cutie/README.md

 3. Add search page
 	1. Create a new page called `search`
 	1. Use layout `searching` in the front matter of `search` page

+4. It is recommended to use the hexo prism js plugin for code highlight.

 ```yaml
 ---